xobotyi/zoom-level/README.md

     × <strong><a href="https://codesandbox.io/s/zoomlevel-live-example-841ns">LIVE EXAMPLE</a></strong> ×
 </div>

+---

+<div align="center">❤️Please consider starring this project to show your love and support.🙌</div>

+---

 ## ABOUT

 This plugin allows you to detect browser's and separate element's zoom level.